cedrickchee/data-science-notebooks/notebooks/deep_learning/ULMFiT/README.md

 - Evaluate model based on perplexity and eyeballing
 - Get embeddings of dataset from train set

-See [`malay_language_model.ipynb`](https://nbviewer.jupyter.org/github/cedrickchee/data-science-notebooks/blob/master/notebooks/deep_learning/ULMFiT/malay_language_model.ipynb) notebok for more details.
+See [`malay_language_model.ipynb`](https://nbviewer.jupyter.org/github/cedrickchee/data-science-notebooks/blob/master/notebooks/deep_learning/ULMFiT/malay_language_model.ipynb) notebook for more details.

 For the community to reuse the model directly, I am contributing the Jupyter notebook (and code) together with the pre-trained weights to the [fast.ai model zoo](https://forums.fast.ai/t/language-model-zoo-gorilla/14623).